olinkirkland/realms/docs/game-design.md

 ### Securing Trade

-Any hostile navy can blockade a port, which results in a total loss of transport of goods that might have been coming in or out of that port.
+Any hostile navy can blockade a port, which results in a total loss of trade that might have been coming in or out of that port.

-Raiding is performed on trade routes on either land trade routes or naval trade routes.
+Raiding is performed on trade routes on either land trade routes or naval trade routes and takes some percentage of the value of the trade route.

-### Trade Resources, Plantations and Trade Nodes
+### Trade Resources and Trade Nodes

-There are eight types of commodities: Fur, Ivory, Spices, Cotton, Sugar, Tea, Coffee and Tobacco.
-All of these can be acquired by either controlling regions that produce them or by having trade fleets occupy trade nodes that generate them for you.
+There are several types of resources.
+All of these can be acquired by either controlling regions that produce them.

-The price of these commodities is not constant.
-It depends on the supply and demand paradigm in the game.
-The scarcer a resource is, the higher its price.
+Some building and unit types will require a specific resource.

-Plantations can be built on resource plots.
-Most resource plots will allow one of two resource-harvesting plantations to be built.
+Most resource plots will allow one of two resource-harvesting towns to be built.

+Mineral resources are scattered throughout the map, and can be extracted through mines.
+These mines will increase the taxable income generated by a region, and they can be upgraded to return more income.
+However, upgrading mines will lower happiness.
+Wood Camps are similar to mines and can also be constructed in limited areas around the map.

 ### Town and Port Growth

-Industrial structures, schools, cultural buildings and ports are all constructed in towns.
-Most regions have underdeveloped villages that grow according to global food and technologies implemented.
+Industrial structures, schools, cultural buildings, and ports are all constructed in towns.
+Regions contain underdeveloped villages that grow according to global food.
+When a village becomes an underdeveloped village becomes a town, it can be upgraded.
 Taxation Policy affects population and town growth negatively.

 ### Town and Port Wealth

-Town wealth rate of change depends on starting wealth of the town, the type of structure built, and the technologies have been researched as some of them affect town wealth directly.
+Town wealth rate of change depends on starting wealth of the town, the type of structure built, and the technologies that have been researched (some of them affect town wealth directly).

 ### Industrialization

 Industry takes an important role in increasing a regions' income.
 There are three types of industrial buildings: Metal Works, Weavers, and Pottery.
 Industrial buildings will add a constant income that contributes to a region's taxable income.
 This income depends on the type of industrial building.
 Happiness is negatively affected by industrial buildings.

-### Mines and Wood Camps

-Mineral resources are scattered throughout the map, and can be extracted through mines.
-These resources are Iron, Silver, Gold and Gems.
-These mines will increase the taxable income generated by a region, and they can be upgraded to return more income.
-However, upgrading mines will lower happiness.
-Wood Camps are similar to mines, and can also be constructed in limited areas around the map.
-All of those resources don't enter global trade and affect only your taxes.

 ### Farming